 Many senior and baby boomer homes have walk-in tubs.
 Access doors provide easy entry and exit, and built-in seats make them comfortable.
 Their safety and ease-of-use features fit in with aging-in-place and universal design concepts.

 TubToday offers a variety of Ella Walk-in Tub models and styles.
 You can even customize the size and shape of the door.
 Walk-in tubs can come with a wide variety of features, including adjustable bubble jets, handrails, adjustable shower heads, and heated seating.
+However, with so many different options available, it can be difficult to choose which is for you.
+Below are some walk-in tub ideas to help you decide.

 Consider the size of the bathroom before choosing a style.
 Make sure your bathroom can accommodate such a large fixture.
 For example, a small room might need a bathtub door that swings inward.